x12q/kotlin-randomizer/README.md

 ### [`@Randomizer` &#9650;](#top) <a id="randomizer-annotation"></a>

-`@Randomizer` can provide custom randomizers to classes, constructors.
-A custom randomizers must extend :
+`@Randomizer` can provide custom randomizers to classes, constructors, and parameters.
+A custom randomizers passed to `@Randomizer` must extend :
 - `ClassRandomizer` / `BaseClassRandomizer` : can be used everywhere
 - `ParameterRandomizer` / `BaseParameterRandomizer` : can only be used on parameter